 DECOMPOSITION: Separation of a thing in the different parts or elements that form it.

-DERIVATION: Drifting is the act of walking without direction or fixed purpose, at the mercy of circumstances.
+DRIFT: Drifting is the act of walking without direction or fixed purpose, at the mercy of circumstances.

 ECOFEMINISM: It is the current of feminism that integrates the ecological theme.

 ECOFEMINIST MOVEMENT: The ecofeminist movement is the current of feminism that integrates ecological issues.

 ECOLOGY: Science that studies living beings as inhabitants of an environment, and the relationships they maintain among themselves and with the environment itself.

 ECOSYSTEM: Community of living beings whose vital processes relate to each other and develop according to the physical factors of the same environment.